dzh-a-v/body-gravity-simulation/README.md

 This program simulates gravitational interactions between bodies (originally intended for celestial objects, but any parameters can be used).

 ## Current state
-Currently, the program is console-only.
+Currently, the program is GUI console-style for 2D space only.

 Despite its simplicity, this program is more physically accurate than most online calculators, which typically assume constant surface gravity and ignore how gravity weakens with distance.
 It also calculates very small changes (like movements across the distance less than the size of protons) successfully.